PeterJamesWinn/day2_version_check/friends.md

 "Chandler and Monica!
 Chandler and Monica!"

 "I know, I know Joey knows; but Ross doesn't know.
 So stop screaming!"
 (Sth like that)

+So this is what you were doing whilst at the Turing Institute!